Azure/ResourceModules/modules/operational-insights/workspace/linked-storage-account/README.md

 | :-- | :-- | :-- |
 | [`enableDefaultTelemetry`](#parameter-enabledefaulttelemetry) | bool | Enable telemetry via a Globally Unique Identifier (GUID). |

-### Parameter: `enableDefaultTelemetry`

-Enable telemetry via a Globally Unique Identifier (GUID).
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `logAnalyticsWorkspaceName`

-The name of the parent Log Analytics workspace.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `name`

 Name of the link.

 - Required: Yes
 - Type: string
 - Allowed: